Dannnno/Chemistry/README.txt

 Current stage of development - Pre-Alpha
 Current version - NA
-Expected date of Alpha release - a long time from now (September 2014)
+Expected date of Alpha release - a long time from now (late 2014-early 2015?)